-The long-awaited reconstruction of Rani Pokhari has finally begun.
+The long-awaited reconstruction of ‘Historical Ranipokhari’ has finally completed.

 A Brief History: